FluoCLIP/FluoCLIP.github.io/index.md

 ## Key Contributions
-1. We propose **FluoCLIP**8, a two-stage ordinal vision–language framework that learns stain-specific grounding and stain-guided ranking for robust FQA.
+1. We propose **FluoCLIP**, a two-stage ordinal vision–language framework that learns stain-specific grounding and stain-guided ranking for robust FQA.
 2. We introduce **FluoMix**, a new dataset featuring diverse fluorescent stains and tissue-level focus variations, providing the first dataset for stain-aware FQA in fluorescence microscopy.
 3. We formulate the task of **Stain-Aware FQA** in fluorescence microscopy, highlighting the need to model stain-dependent focus behavior.